-Master the Use of Italian Indicativo Presente
+Master the Italian Present Tense

 Learn more about the present indicative in Italian, and how it's used when describing an action happening in the present.